IsmailsGit/AWS-Module/Notes.md

 To make managing users easier you can put them into a group and assign permissions to the whole group instead on manually assigning each user permissions.
 Users don't have to be in a group and users can be in multiple groups.
+Users in multiple groups inherit all permissions, and inline policies can be given to a user only and not the group for specific permissions.

 ### Permissions
+Users or groups can be assigned JSON documents called policies
+<br> These policies define the permissions of the users.
+<br> In aws you apply the least privilege principle - don't give a user more permissions than necessary.

+### IAM Policies Structure